Where to buy earthquake insurance

 “Talk with your insurance agent to find out what is available to you.
 A standalone policy and an endorsement may both provide the earthquake insurance that you need.
 Answering the questions to determine your needs will help you and your agent determine the right type and amount of earthquake insurance coverage,” Ruiz says.

-Before discussing which companies are the best for earthquake insurance, it’s important to note that few companies write standalone earthquake insurance policies.
+For most people, the best company for earthquake insurance is your current homeowners insurer.
 In California, many big-name (and smaller) companies partner with the CEA to provide its policies; CEA is the state's largest earthquake insurance provider.
 In other states, earthquake coverage is more likely to be an endorsement.

 Because earthquake insurance options vary, it’s difficult to provide a straightforward ranking to say which is the best.
 So our editors examined the options, looking at company reputation, available coverage and third-party ratings to identify a list of insurance companies that are good picks for earthquake insurance, in no particular order.